ECO Care Equity in the Asia-Pacific Conference

 - under-implemented national surgical, obstetric and anaesthesia plans (NSOAPs) and reliance on donor funding.

-This meeting is positioned as a strategic intervention to catalyse regional collaboration and resilience.
+This meeting was positioned as a strategic intervention to catalyse regional collaboration and resilience.

 Conference purpose